joelparkerhenderson/demo-terraform-aws/README.md

-# Demo of Terraform by Hashicorp for AWS
+# Demo of Terraform by HashiCorp for AWS

 Contents: